 These are very popular tours, so it’s important to book ahead if you’re hoping to secure a few spots onboard.

 Hope you’re feeling hungry again, because it’s time to finish off day 1 of our 3 days in Rockhampton itinerary by going out for a mouthwatering meal at our favourite place in town, Headricks Lane.

 Found inside a restored heritage building, Headricks Lane has become the region’s premier microbrewery, that not only serves up world-class craft beers (seriously, try their Red IPA), but also some of the best food you’ll get in Rockhampton.

-The ambience in the venue is lively yet intimate, so don’t be surprised if you end up spending a good portion of the night cozied up in a booth with conversations flowing freely.
+The ambiance in the venue is lively yet intimate, so don’t be surprised if you end up spending a good portion of the night cozied up in a booth with conversations flowing freely.

-Did we mention that you should ry their Red IPA?
+Did we mention that you should try their Red IPA?
 Seriously, just do it.